altocodenl/tagaway/readme.md

 - Other
    - Refactor UI with unified terminology for pivs: Pics&Vids, pivs.
+   - When notifications cannot be send, default to writing error to local logfile
    - Import lets behind temporary invalid piv.
    - On shutdown, wait for background processes: S3 uploads, mp4 conversions and geotagging
    - Check graceful app shutdown on mg restart: wait for S3 uploads and ongoing uploads